Yard Sale on July 25–27

 SLC is pet friendly.
 Leashes and current rabies shot, please.

-May 4, 11 a.m. — Rev. Tom Tyre
+July 6, 11 a.m. — Rev. Tom Tyre

 Rev. Tom Tyre Rev. Tom Tyre is an interfaith minister who leads the non-sectarian Buddhist Fellowship of Franklin in Franklin, NC.
-He’s also director of Ubuntu, an A Capella world music choir which has been singing in Franklin since 2009.
+He's also director of Ubuntu, an A Capella world music choir which has been singing in Franklin since 2009.
 He is a composer, songwriter, multi-instrumentalist, and visual artist.
-Tom has been a student of Buddhism for more than forty years and took his vows with Geshe Thupten Phelgye, former member of the Tibetan Parliament in exile and visiting professor at Eastern Washington State University.
+Tom has been a student of Buddhism for more than forty years.
+He took his vows with Geshe Thupten Phelgye, a former member of the Tibetan Parliament in exile and visiting professor at Eastern Washington State University.

-May 18, 11 a.m. — Donna Corso
+July 27, 11 a.m. — Donna Corso

 Donna Corso Donna Corso is an author, public speaker, interfaith/metaphysical minister, Reiki master and life coach.
 Her book, When the Wind Chimes Chime: Ending the Greatest Fear of All, encourages us to release our fear of death/dying.
-She lives in Waynesville and is a frequent speaker at the Creative Thought Center.
-Donna has been personal assistant o Neale Donald Walsch, best-selling author of Conversations with God, for 23 years.
+She lives in Waynesville, and is a frequent speaker at the Creative Thought Center.
+Donna has been personal assistant to Neale Donald Walsch, best-selling author of Conversations with God, for 23 years.

 Our Vision